Aisha al-Mana

 Aisha al-Mana (Arabic: عائشة المانع) is a Saudi activist and feminist who has participated both in demonstrations against the ban on women driving in Saudi Arabia and in the anti male-guardianship campaign.
 She also works as director of the Al-Mana General Hospitals and the Mohammad al-Mana College of Health Sciences, and is a board member of Ebrahim M. Almana and Brothers.

 Biography

 Al-Mana was born in 1948 in the Saudi city of Khobar.
 After studying the Quran at Al-Kutab in Saudi Arabia, Al-Mana traveled to Egypt, where she finished school.
 She then studied sociology at the American University of Beirut, and obtained a bachelor's degree in sociology from the University of Oregon in 1971, followed by a master's degree in sociology from Arizona State University.
-She obtained her Ph.D from the University of Colorado in 1982, becoming one of the first Saudi women to do so, alongside the likes of Soraya Al-Turki, Soraya Obeid, Fatin Shakir and Samira Islam.
+She obtained her PhD from the University of Colorado Boulder in 1982, becoming one of the first Saudi women to do so, alongside the likes of Soraya Al-Turki, Soraya Obeid, Fatin Shakir and Samira Islam.
 Her dissertation title was Economic Development and its Impact on the Status of Women in Saudi Arabia.